l31g/coral/docs/final/markdown.md

 ###Design Goals of the CORaL Programming Language###

-Our language addresses the problem of no native support in high-level languages for SQL queries and table manipulation.
+CORaL addresses the problem of no native support in high-level languages for SQL queries and table manipulation.
 Currently, in order to talk to SQL databases in languages such as C, a bunch of complicated code is required and the queries are still implemented directly as ugly SQL statements represented by strings in your program.
 Our language will have specific data types and new keywords that will allow users to directly access and manipulate tables.
 Once the compiler is run, these commands can be translated into SQL commands.

 The target users of our language are programmers who need to access and manipulate large amounts of data quickly and easily.
-We will assume that users have experience with high-level languages (i.e. Java/C) and knowledge of databases and database management, but may not have deep knowledge of SQL, just relational algebra.
+We will assume that users have experience with high-level languages (i.e. Java/C) knowledge of databases and database management, but may not have deep knowledge of SQL, just relational algebra.

 Different from high-level programming languages, the scope of SQL includes data insert, query, update and delete, schema creation and modification, and data access control.
 As such it makes the way users program and communicate different than they would with higher-level languages.
 Also, due to SQL’s roots in relational algebra and tuple relational calculus, the structure of the language is radically different from high-level languages.
 SQL became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standards (ISO) in 1987.
 Since then, the standard has been enhanced several times with added features.
 Many have attempted to implement variations of SQL that allow the user to program in a more procedural fashion; this has made the language to branch of depending on the different vendors.